 These bits in the Partial Virtual Bitmap field of the TIM element for the other AP(s) affiliated with the same AP MLD shall be contiguous.

-The bits X to X + N – 1 of the bitmap in the Partial Virtual Bitmap field are for the AP MLD where X – 1 is the last bit corresponding to the nontransmitted BSSID (if any) that is in the same multiple BSSID set as the AP and N is equal to 2^(Group Addressed BU Indication Exponent + 1) – 1, and the Group Addressed BU Indication Exponent is carried in the Group Addressed BU Indication Exponent subfield of the EHT Operation Parameters field.
+The bits X to X + N – 1 of the bitmap in the Partial Virtual Bitmap field are for the AP MLD where X – 1 is the last bit corresponding to the nontransmitted BSSID (if any) that is in the same multiple BSSID set as the AP and N is equal to 2 (Group Addressed BU Indication Exponent + 1) – 1(#16847), and the Group Addressed BU Indication Exponent is (#16848) the Group Addressed BU Indication Exponent subfield of the EHT Operation Parameters field.
 The AIDs from X to X + N – 1 shall not be allocated to a non-AP STA, and to a non-AP MLD that has a multi-link setup with the AP MLD and has a setup link on which the AP operates.

-The first n bits of N bits are used to indicate that one or more group addressed frames are buff- ered for each AP of the other AP(s) in the same AP MLD in an increasing order of their link IDs.
+The first n bits of N bits are used to indicate that one or more group addressed frames are buff- ered for each AP of all (#16850) the other AP(s) affiliated with (#16380)the same AP MLD by setting the corresponding bit value to 1(#16548) in an increasing order of their link IDs.
 The remaining (N – n) bits are set to 0.

 NOTE 2—The AP indicates the presence of its buffered group addressed frames following 11.2.3.6 (AP operation).

-If an AP affiliated with an AP MLD is a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set shall indicate if each of the other AP(s) affiliated with the same AP MLD as the nontransmitted BSSID has buffered group addressed frames by using a bit in the Partial Virtual Bitmap field of the TIM element after the last bit corresponding to the nontransmitted BSSID (maximum possible number of BSSIDs – 1) which is in the same multiple BSSID as the AP.
+If an AP affiliated with an AP MLD is a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set shall indicate if each of the other AP(s) affiliated with the same AP MLD as the nontransmitted BSSID has buffered group addressed frames by using a bit in the Partial Virtual Bitmap field of the TIM element after the last bit corresponding to the nontransmitted BSSID (maximum possible number of BSSIDs – 1) which is in the same multiple BSSID set (#16611) as the AP.

 The indication is in the DTIM beacon corresponding to that nontransmitted BSSID sent by the transmitted BSSID of the same multiple BSSID set as the nontransmitted BSSID and is based on the latest information about the other APs affiliated with the AP MLD that the transmitted BSSID has when it schedules the DTIM Beacon.